| ECMI Glossary of Water Related TermsA B C D

 recharge.
 Continued groundwater mining reduces the groundwater supply until it

 is no longer an economical source of water.
+Groundwater recharge is the process where

 water enters the soil and eventually reaches the saturated zone.
 Recharge varies